GFDRR/rdl-standard/docs/guides/preparation.md

   - *Geographic* (unless global function, one dataset per country)
     - **Asset type / sector / construction type**: e.g. Structure, Content, Product / Residential, Commercial / Masonry, Wood

-Note that this hierarchy should be maintained even when packing all the data in one file, e.g. multiple sheetx of an excel file.
+Note that this hierarchy should be maintained even when packing all the data in one file, e.g. multiple sheets of an excel file.

 [EXAMPLE OF MULTIPLE IMPACT MODELS IN ONE FILE]